MahsaShokouhi/Future_Sales_Prediction/README.md

 Future sales forecasting is an important part of the financial planning of a company.
 An accurate sales forecast is essential for business and revenue growth by allowing companies to gauge the demand for their products, plan their supply and manage the inventory accordingly.

-The goal of this project is to use historical daily sales for all products of a software company with multiple stores/branches and predict the total sales for every product at each store in the following month.
+The goal of this project was to use historical daily sales for all products of a software company with multiple stores/branches and predict the total sales for every product at each store in the following month.

 The main complexity of this project was the multi-faceted nature of the dataset: a wide range of products (Books, Movies, Game Consoles, Software, etc), with different popularity and seasonality patterns, sold at different stores.
 Typically some stores are more crowded than others, depending on location, staff, customer service, etc.